tinymce/tinymce-docs/quick-start.md

 keywords: tinymce script textarea
 ---

-TinyMCE is a powerful and an incredibly flexible text editor that helps you in creating great content regardless of your level of expertise.
+TinyMCE is a powerful and flexible text editor that makes it incredibly easy for people of various technical expertise to create great content.
+Tiny Cloud is perfect for anyone who wants an easier installation and upgrade process.
 This is the place to begin if you are new to TinyMCE and want to get a local editor instance up and running in less than 5 minutes (via our TinyMCE Cloud).
-We will guide you about features such as advanced installation options, working with plugins, learning about content filtering, and spell checking.

 Now, back to getting started with TinyMCE.
-In the next 3 steps – and in less than 5 minutes – you'll have a basic, local editor instance up and running.
+You'll have a basic local editor instance up and running in the next 3 steps.

 ## Step 1: Include the TinyMCE script